-Thomas Jefferson was not one of the founding fathers.
-During the convention when the constitution was signed, he was still in Paris working as the French minister, which is political position.
+Thomas Jefferson, who signed the declaration of independence, was still in Paris working as the French minister during the constitutional convention, which is political position.
 John Adams was still in Europe serving as the minister to Great Britain.

 Only 39 out of the 55 people attending signed it.